Barbecue

 around and once in awhile Daddy might pick up a pound or two.
 Later on

-after I left home and went into the Air Force my folks would by a
+after I left home and went into the Air Force, my folks would buy a

 shoulder from one of the establishments that came and went around